Agave shawii: Distribution and habitat

 This species is primarily distributed in, and near-endemic to, the state of Baja California in Mexico.
 It was formerly widespread along the coast of San Diego County, California, but coastal development has reduced the entire population to just two natural occurrences, of which only one is wholly natural.
 There is a 25 km north-to-south gap between the southernmost natural plants in San Diego County and the northernmost natural plants in Baja California.
 The coastal subspecies shawii is the taxon present in San Diego County, and ranges south to El Rosario in Baja California.
-At El Rosario, it is subsumed by the desert subspecies goldmaniana, which ranges from there to Santa Rosaliíta in southern Baja California.
+At El Rosario, it is subsumed by the desert subspecies goldmaniana, which ranges south into the desert to Santa Rosaliíta in southern Baja California.

 Subspecies shawii only occurs in a vegetation community known as maritime succulent scrub, which is found along the Pacific Coast of northern Baja California state of Mexico and southwesternmost San Diego County of California.
 This habitat only extends a few kilometers into the United States, occurring in narrow bands on coastal bluffs with almost constant exposure to coastal winds with high salt content.
 Maritime succulent scrub is regarded as the most xeric of the coastal sage vegetation types, and is dominated by other succulent plants such as cacti (Bergerocactus, Cylindropuntia, Ferocactus, Mammilaria, Opuntia), cliff spurge (Euphorbia misera) and Crassulacean plants like Dudleya.
 Subspecies shawii was probably once found north of Torrey Pines, but with the development of all viable habitat, has all but disappeared from the American side of the border.

-Subspecies goldmaniana grows in the southern portion of the maritime succulent scrub and in the Central Desert of southern Baja California.

 Uses

 Cultivation

 Agave shawii is cultivated as an ornamental plant, by specialty plant nurseries.
 It is used in cactus and succulent gardens, containers, and for drought tolerant and wildlife gardens.

 Plants enjoy a sandy loam soil that has good drainage.
 It is recommended to plant in a location where the sharp spines will not be a hazard.
 Virtually disease free except for scale insects.
 Roots are very rapid responders to rain and dry plants start growing feeder (rain) roots after exposure to the rain.
 Plants develop best color when exposed to full sun along the coast.
 Some relief from the hot afternoon sun in the inland valleys with partial shade would provide the best results for growers.
 Within the United States, it is not recommended to grow this plant in desert locations like Las Vegas, but it will thrive in coastal locations from San Diego to San Francisco.

-In a preservation effort, Shaw's agaves were introduced into the Torrey Pines State Reserve and Cabrillo National Monument in San Diego, California and have established themselves.
-There is also large colony of Shaw's Agave in the San Diego Botanic Garden located in Encinitas, California.
+In a preservation effort, Shaw's agaves were introduced into Torrey Pines State Natural Reserve and Cabrillo National Monument in San Diego, California and have established themselves.
+There is also large colony of Shaw's agave in San Diego Botanic Garden located in Encinitas, California.
 The San Elijo Lagoon Nature Center in Encinitas also has Shaw's agaves planted as part of their California native plant xeriscaping.